Both have ridiculous, over the top fights with the same epic feel. They're also both made from the same company.

 Gurren Lagann are inspired in Diebuster.
 Both are super robots animes produced by Gainax with epic moments.
 Story are alike, both deal with humanity trying survive against beasts/monsters.

 You can see clear similarities between the two series.
 You can see resemblance between the mech in Diebuster and those in TTGL; especially in the later parts of both series.
 Massive flashy fights and speeches are recurrent in both.
 Both series have themes about saving humanity.
 The whole feel of Diebuster reminded me of TTGL (and vice versa); HARD WORK AND GUTS!
 Both series have gone for the 'epic' route, and I must say they achieved them very well.

 Although TTGL is similar to Diebuster, that isn't to be said the same of Gunbuster.
-It is best if you also watch Gunbuster before Diebuster
+It is best if you also watch Gunbuster before Diebuster for absolute

 This 6 episode OVA contains many of the same themes that Tengen Toppa Gurren Lagann built and expanded upon.
 Like in TTGL, the mechs feature a very heavy fantasy feel vs. straight up science fiction, though not to the same extent.
 And it shares the same core message of reaching for the top and saving the universe by believing yourself.
 This was Nia's voice actor Yukari Fukui's first starring role, as one of the 2 protagonists, Nono.